Open-EO/openeo-js-commons/README.md

 This library's version is **0.5.0-alpha.1** and supports **openEO API version 1.0.x**.
 Legacy versions are available as releases.

 ## Features
-- Converting responses to the latest API version is supported for:
+- Converting responses from API version 0.4 to the latest API version is supported for:
     - Capabilities
     - Collections
     - Processes
     - Output Formats
     - Service Types
+    - UDF Runtimes
 - Back-end feature detection
+- Validate, compare and prioritize version numbers (e.g. for well-known discovery)

 ## Usage